 The visa fees are categorized as follows:

+The Schengen visa fee has been increased by the EU Council and it is in force from 11 June 2024.
 An extra fee may be required when using visa service centers, which assist with applications for some Consulates.
-In some countries, there are separate visa application centers such as BLS or VFS Global which accept Schengen visa applications.
+These are separate visa application centers such as TLS Contact, Global Visa Center, BLS, or VFS Global which accept Schengen visa applications.
 Certain applicant groups may qualify for exemptions from the visa fee.
+Schengen visa costs you other than a fee visa for the following utilities:

 The standard processing time for a visa application is typically 15 days.
 However, if further examination of the application or additional documents is needed, this period may extend to up to 45 days.